Author // Emily Rozmus Tuesday, 01 October 2019

 Many of the DVC streaming videos have teachers guide and other instructional supports.

-The INFOhio blog has several posts that share how INFOhio's resources can support social emotional learning.
+The INFOhio blog has several posts that share how INFOhio's resources can support social and emotional learning.
 Here are a few to consider as you begin to think about how you will implement the standards into your classroom.

 Competency C - Social Awareness - C3: Demonstrate an awareness and respect for human dignity, including the similarities and differences of all people, groups, and cultures.